Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 - Paintbrushes

-- Black poster paper or cardstock for each child
+- Black poster paper for each child

 - Glitter (optional)